angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 The `platformBrowserDynamic()` method creates an injector configured by a `PlatformModule`, which contains platform-specific dependencies.
-This allows multiple apps to share a platform configuration.
+This allows multiple applications to share a platform configuration.
-For example, a browser has only one URL bar, no matter how many apps you have running.
+For example, a browser has only one URL bar, no matter how many applications you have running.
 You can configure additional platform-specific providers at the platform level by supplying `extraProviders` using the `platformBrowser()` function.